Lower Bounds for the Decay of Correlations in Non-uniformly Expanding Maps: Acknowledgments

 \section{Acknowledgments}

-We wish to thank Ian Melbourne for his interest in our maps, for his helpful comments and advices. \\We would like to thank also Romain Aimino who was trapped in interminable discussions on aperiodicity and functional spaces.
+We wish to thank Ian Melbourne for his interest in our maps, for his helpful comments and advices. \\We would like to thank also Romain Aimino who was trapped in interminable discussions on aperiodicity and function spaces. \\ SV was supported by the project APEX Syst\`emes dynamiques: Probabilit\'es et Approximation Diophantienne PAD funded by the R\'eegion PACA (France).
+We finally thank the anonymous referee for a very careful reading of the paper and whose comments and suggestions helped us to improve our article.